senli1073/LNRL/README.md

 </p>

 ## Introduction
-We introduce a Label Noise Robust Learning (LNRL) method for handling label noise in microseismic tasks with small-scale datasets.
+Label Noise-Robust Learning (LNRL) approach was designed for handling label noise in microseismic tasks with small-scale datasets.
 LNRL aligns feature representation and label representation distribution in multiple feature spaces, learns the correlation between instances and label noise, and mitigates the impact of label noise.

-The code of this project is modified based on [SeisT](https://github.com/senli1073/SeisT).
+The code of this project is developed based on [SeisT](https://github.com/senli1073/SeisT).

 ## Usage